What Is Refinancing?

 Cons: You need good credit to qualify for a personal loan, or else the cost might rise significantly.
 There are also costs associated with getting a personal loan, so they should not be used casually for small purchases.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during October 2024.
-This data highlights the wide range of individuals turning to debt relief.
+We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during November 2024.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Student loan debt – average debt by selected states.